-Sheila Fine is the principal founder of LEAD Pittsburgh.
+Sheila Fine was the principal founder of LEAD Pittsburgh.
 Her interest in depression piqued after reading an article about the suicide of a successful, well-connected businessman.
 She wanted answers as to why this tragedy could not be prevented and sought knowledge about the pervasiveness of depression.
 LEAD Pittsburgh evolved as a response to Ms. Fine's exploration of the prevention, causes, and treatments of depression.
 The work of LEAD Pittsburgh illustrates how eliminating the stigma and treatment barriers associated with depression requires community-wide involvement and fundamental systemic changes.

 Toni Macpherson was the executive director of LEAD Pittsburgh from 2010 to June 2015, bringing more than thirty-five years of professional experience as a psychologist and as an entrepreneur to the position.
 Ms. Mcpherson is a licensed clinical psychologist in Pennsylvania.
 She was a staff psychologist at Mercy Hospital for more than five years, working as part of a medical team determining diagnosis and treatment plans.